 About Langtang Valley Trek

-However, the Langtang valley is almost devoid of visitors these days as the people of Langtang are continuing to rebuild their lives after the 2015 earthquake.
+However, the Langtang Valley is almost devoid of visitors these days, as the people are continuing to rebuild their lives after the 2015 earthquake.
 Survivors of the landslides caused by the earthquake were forced to leave the valley, but now they have come back to reclaim their homeland, rebuild their homes, and re-establish their farms as well.
-Natural beauties are still there, This trek is full of delights and enjoyable walks with daily views of mountains and into the pristine forests of beautiful rhododendron and magnolia trees with tall bamboos were rare and elusive Red Panda habitats.
+Natural beauties are still there, This trek is full of delights and enjoyable walks with daily views of mountains and into the pristine forests of beautiful rhododendrons and magnolia trees with tall bamboos where rare and elusive Red Panda habitats.

-While you trek to this beautiful valley you can enjoy natural paradise as well as will support the local people of Langtang by providing much-needed income to rebuild in a sustainable and secure way.
+While you trek to this beautiful valley, you can enjoy natural paradise as well as will support the local people of this area by providing much-needed income to rebuild sustainably and securely.
 This is not charity; it is the business end of sustainable travel, where your travel choices can respectfully support local people while preserving their dignity, their culture, and their way of life.
 Be wowed by nature, be humbled by the human spirit, and be a part of local solutions when you choose to trek in Langtang Valley.

-The trek begins with an exciting and interesting overland drive from Kathmandu leading North on the high hills of beautiful Langtang, after ending the drive walking into nice farm villages of Tamang Syabru Besi.
-You will trek a tribe with rich Buddhist culture and ancient Bon traditions through magnificent forests to the high alpine meadows and yak pastures around Kyangjing Gopma ( a Buddhist monastery).
+The trek begins with an exciting and interesting overland drive from Kathmandu leading North to the high hills of beautiful Lang Tang, After ending the drive walking into the nice farm villages of Tamang Syabru Bensi.
+You will walk a tribe with rich Buddhist culture and ancient Bon traditions through magnificent forests to the high alpine meadows and yak pastures around Kyangjing Gopma 3,870m ( a Buddhist monastery).

-If you have got more time, this trek combines well with the nearby Tamang Heritage Trail, which adds an extra 4-6 days of trekking.
+If you have more time, this trek combines well with the nearby Tamang Heritage Trail, which adds an extra 4-6 days of trekking.
 There you will learn more about the ethnic Tamang people, who originally came from Tibet.

 Alternatively, a trekking route is also available: trek over Gosainkunda Lake Pass back to Kathmandu instead of driving, Gosainkund is a beautiful blue high-altitude lake.
 It is preferable to trek to Gosainkunda on the return from Langtang rather than on the way, as it requires a fairly steep ascent, and by this point you will be better acclimatized, making the height of the lake (4,380 m.) less of a concern.

 Meals & Accommodation

 The standard here is good, with warm blankets, fireplaces, comfortable beds, the occasional hot shower (for an extra fee), and a variety of food.
 Don’t forget to try the momos in this region, as they are larger and more pastry-like than those commonly found in the capital.

-To trek in the Langtang National Park, you have to first drive to Syabrubesi, Dunche, or Sano Barkhu to start the trek.
+Trek to Langtang Valley through beautiful Langtang National Park, you have to first drive to Syabrubesi, Dunche, or Sano Barkhu to start the trek.
 Public buses are available from Kathmandu, but slow.
 A private vehicle or jeep is a much better option.
 Exit is via the same route unless you trek over Gosainkunda and back through Helambu to Kathmandu.